Vardoge/synq-getting-started/README.md

 * Use good naming convention such as `bruce-fix-s3-bug`
 * Strive for atomic changes per branch, try to limit it to 2 fixes max
-* PRs should have
+* PRs should have passing testing and good code coverage (>70%) before they are merged (these are usually enforced)
-  * An issue attached, unless its a minor fix
-  * Passing tests that covers relevant parts of the code (should be enforced by CI)
-  * Minimum one person tagged to review the code
-* PR Reviews should
-  * Be short and usually take less than an hour
-  * Cleared out quickly to avoid a pile up
-  * Be reviewed within a day, otherwise the issuer can merge it without an approval
-* "Squash and Merge" branches into master, and its a good habit to delete the merged branch at that time
+* "Squash and Merge" branches into master, and delete the merged branch at that time
-  * If you need to see the commit history, it can be found in the original PR ( ex: [PR 6](https://github.com/SYNQfm/obaku/pull/6) )
-* Maintain as few personal branches as possible
+* Delete unused branches, maintain as few working branches as possible
-* More complicated workspaces should include a PR [template](https://github.com/SYNQfm/obaku/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
-* should pass the coveralls code coverage & unit tests (you can adjust the coveralls code coverage thresholds here https://coveralls.io/github/SYNQfm/obaku/settings.
-Note, this is just for the 'obaku' repositories, and assumes you have the correct access privileges to make changes!)

 __Code Reviews__